YuelongGuo/floydhub.fast.ai/README.md

 #### One more thing before running lesson 1 code

-We are almost there, but there is one more thing you need to configure - the keras.json file
+We are almost there, but there is one more thing we need to configure - the keras.json file

 Start a console session in jupyter notebook, then